awprice/whatboxWiki/gsutil.md

         cd ..
         rm gsutil.tar.gz

-Node.js should now be installed in ``~/.config/gsutil/``.
+gsutil should now be installed in ``~/.config/gsutil/``.
 The next part shall detail how one might use it.

 #Use